 Over the last several years, the FTC has shut down numerous companies that operated timeshare resale scams, and has sued others for deceiving timeshare owners.
 So if you’re thinking about selling your timeshare, beware of offers that sound too good to be true, and be sure to do your research before you pay anyone for help.

-If you have been the victim of a resale scam, file a police report and report the issue to the BBB.
-You may have other legal options available and should consult with an attorney to determine your best options.
+If you have been the victim of a timeshare scam involving resale, file a police report and take the issue to the BBB.
+You may have other legal options available and should consult with a timeshare attorney to determine your best options.

 Other Timeshare Articles of Interest: